Nelsons Island

-Nelsons Island or Nelson Island or Isle Legour is a small uninhabited island in the Great Chagos Bank, of the Chagos Archipelago in the Indian Ocean.
+Nelsons Island or Nelson Island or Île Legour is a small uninhabited island in the Great Chagos Bank, of the Chagos Archipelago in the Indian Ocean.
 As a protected nature reserve, access to the island is strictly restricted.

-The island is administered by the British Indian Ocean Territory, an overseas territory of the United Kingdom, but sovereignty is disputed by Mauritius.
+The island is administered by the British Indian Ocean Territory, an overseas territory of the United Kingdom, but is due to become part of Mauritius following a 2025 agreement.

 Geography

 The island is the northernmost and the easternmost island of the Great Chagos Bank, which is the world's largest coral atoll structure.
 The nearest neighbouring island is Île Boddam in the Salomon Islands, 22 mi north-northwest from Nelsons Island.
 The island is 11 miles SSE of the wholly submerged Victory Bank atoll.

 Nelsons Island occupies the only emerging reef structure in the northern fringe of the Great Chagos Bank.
 The island stretches in an East-West direction, with a length of 1.6 km and 250 m wide in its broadest area.
 There is a small, low-lying islet to the east called Îlot Legour.

-In terms of its geology, detailed photographic images shows evidence of a coral limestone core that has been overlaid by sandy loam.
+In terms of its geology, detailed photographic images show evidence of a coral limestone core that has been overlaid by sandy loam.